psosera/ttap/data-structures-book/src/hierarchical-structures.md

 Trees have an elegant recursive definition.
 A tree is either:

 *   An empty leaf or
-*   A node consisting of an element, a left sub-tree, and a right sub-tree.
+*   A node consisting of an element, a left subtree, and a right subtree.

-Such a tree is called a _binary tree_ because its nodes feature two children, the sub-trees rooted at that node.
+Such a tree is called a _binary tree_ because its nodes feature two children, the subtrees rooted at that node.
 We can visualize the second case as follows:

 ~~~